Hampton County License Hearing Guide

 If You Refused Testing

-Implied Consent Law in South Carolina: South Carolina, like most states, has an implied consent law.
-This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing is a violation of this law and carries significant consequences, including the license suspension.
+Under South Carolina's implied consent law, by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to take a breath or blood test carries a harsher penalty than failing one.

 The ALR/Administrative Hearing